are-one/are-one/README.md

 ### Hi there 👋 :smile: I'm Arwan
 <p>
-  I am a recent graduate of computer science who aspires to be a professional and qualified expert with good understanding in both theory and practice.
+  I am a fresh graduate of computer science who aspires to be a professional and qualified expert with good understanding in both theory and practice.
 I am interested in software engineering and data science.
 Currently I am still at the Junior programmer stage and try to keep improving my skills step by step to achieve my goals.
 I live in Kendari, Indonesia
 </p>

 > <i>" Keep learning ✌ "</i>